lucacome/docker-image-update-checker/README.md

 # Docker Image Update Checker Action

-Action to check if the base image was updated and your image (published on DockerHub) needs to be rebuilt
+Action to check if the base image was updated and your image (published on DockerHub) needs to be rebuilt.
+This action will use Docker's API to compare the base layers of your image with the `base-image`, without the need to pull the images.

 ## Inputs